marcingolenia/mcode/src/pages/blog/2020-04-01-top_wastes.md

 * Reduce the number of handoffs (try to look into Kanban)
 * Use best communication methods which heavily embraces fast feedback.
 This simply means that instead of documents the people should work together - pair programming, face to face meetings, simulations, interaction with mockups

-### How to fight
 ## Inventory [Partially done work]
+Originally in Toyota Production System relates to excess inventory.
+Excess material causes longer lead time, aging, damage to goods, transport and storage costs, as well as delays.
+In addition, additional resources hide problems such as production imbalance [2].
+In software development this relates to partialy done work.
+Partialy done work means that there is raw material (for example undeployed changes, unfinished places - TODOs) that waits for us (software engineers) to be taken and used to create truly done work.
+##### Real live examples
+* TODOs in code
+* Long-living feature branches
+* Undeployed code to production
+* Long waiting user stories, tasks.
+The longer they wait the more likely they will need to be change due to changing priorites, requirements, evolving market
+* Undocummented changes - the code should be self-documenting but you still should keep your project vocabulary or domain-model diagrams up to date
+* Untested code.
+Writing code without a way to detect defect immediately is the fastest way to build up an inventory of partially done work [3]

+##### Some ideas to reduce this waste
+* Don't leave TODOs in code.
+Do it or don't.
+If something is important but can wait then create new task in Jira (or whatever else you use)
+* Use trunk-based development
+* Invest in Continous Integration, Continous Deployment
+* Try to divide work into smallest possible batches.
+Dealing with small increments is obviously easier
+* Include domain-models updates, glossary updates etc in your team definition of done
+* Advocate for TDD, teach why writing tests is important and how it influences productivity

 ## Motion [Task switching]
 ## Waiting [Delays]
 ## Over production [Extra features]
-Did you expierenced a situation where development team decided to add something extra becouse it was just easy to do?
-Did you expierence a situation where business ordered a feature and didn't use it?
+Did you expierenced a situation in which development team decided to add something extra becouse it was just easy to do?
+Did you expierence a situation where business ordered a feature and didn't use it for very long time (or even not at all)?
 I will start with a quotation that I am in love with:
  > “Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.”
 Antoine de Saint-Exupéry, Airman's Odyssey.